-The Top Activities in Tonga
+The Top Tours, Activities and Experiences in Tonga

 1. Swim with Whales

 That’s right, one of the top experiences in Tonga, if not the top experience in Tonga, is swimming with humpback whales.
 The whale season is between June and October, with whale swimming tours available in Tongatapu, ‘Eua, Ha’apai and Vava’u.